Immigrant camps (Israel): Conversion of immigrant camps into transition camps

 The tent cities provided a harsh environment for the refugees and immigrants.
 As a result, more habitable housing were provided to replace the tents, and the camps were converted into "transition camps", or ma'abarot.
 The first transition camp was created in May 1950 in Jerusalem, and within two years the converted transition camps housed over 220,000 people.
 Most of ma'abarot residents were housed in temporary tin dwellings.
 Over 80% of the transition camp residents were Jewish refugees from across Arab and Muslim countries in Middle East and North Africa.

 Over time, the Ma'abarot metamorphosed into Israeli towns, or were absorbed as neighbourhoods of the towns they were attached to, and residents were provided with permanent housing.
 The number of people housed in camps began to decline after 1952, and the last Ma'abarot were closed sometime around 1963.
-Most of the transition camps became Development Towns - "Ayarat Pitu'ach".
+Most of the transition camps became Development Towns—"Ayarat Pitu'ach".
 Ma'abarot, which became towns, include Kiryat Shmona, Sderot, Beit She'an, Yokneam, Or Yehuda and Migdal HaEmek.

 Conditions

 The immigrant camps were in fact tent cities, located in vicinity of Jewish cities and villages.
 The residents of the immigrant camps were entirely supported by institutions, not requiring them to work and support themselves.
 The Jewish agency was responsible to the internal management of the camps.
 The situation changed with the conversion of immigrant camps into transition camps by the early 1950s, when many of the transition camp dwellers turned to work.

 One source states that as many as 60% of children in transit camps did not attend school in the 1950s.

+Rabbi Yosef Qafih made note of the fact that, for many new immigrants, being housed for protracted time in the absorption camps caused them to break-away from their observance of common Jewish etiquette.